art-institute-of-chicago/browser-extension/README.md

 # Enter the folder that was created by the clone
 cd browser-extension

+# Install dependencies (we use Yarn)
+yarn install --frozen-lockfile

 # Start a feature branch
 git checkout -b feature/good-short-description